metridoc/metridoc-grails-ezproxy/README.md

 *  `resolveEzDois` - resolves dois against crossref
 *  `dropEzTables` - deletes all ezproxy tables.
 Useful if you want to start fresh, or substantial changes have occurred to the database schema after an upgrade that a fresh start is required

+##### processEzHosts

+This job finds all unique ezproxy transactions by ezproxy id and host.